kevan-thompson/fpga/tutorials/readme.md

 A latch is similar to a flip flop, except that it is level triggered and not edge triggered.

 FPGAs are not designed to use latches. **DO NOT USE LATCHES ON FPGAs**

+These files will show you how to:
+- Implement various flip flops
+- Nested IF/ELSE/ELSIF
+- Rising and Falling Edges